overbrowsing/overbrowsing.github.io/README.md

 A static website that prioritises sustainability by avoiding unnecessary frameworks and bloat.

-## Contributing

-Contributions are welcome.
-Please feel free to [submit an issue](https://github.com/overbrowsing/overbrowsing.github.io/issues) or a [pull request](https://github.com/overbrowsing/overbrowsing.github.io/pulls).

 ## License

-overbrowsing.com is released under the [MIT](/LICENSE) license.
+This project is released under the [MIT](/LICENSE) license.
 Feel free to use and modify it as needed.